dileephell/tesselcopter/README.md

 Humidity values move more gradually between values than accelerometer data, but have a tendency to creep slowly upwards and downwards with use and disuse, so we also set a threshold here.
 As a result, only a good waft of moist air of sharp cooling suck issues an actual command to the helicopter.

-Because the accelerometer modules are located off center relative to a "pilot" holding the Tessel in hand, we found that using two of them, one for "left" commands and one for "right," yielded the greatest accuracy.
+Because the accelerometer modules is located off center relative to a "pilot" holding the Tessel in hand, you may find that it's harder to turn one direction than the other.
+The code could be modified to use two accelerometers on opposite sides of the Tessel, but this adds another layer of complexity that we decided was undesirable.